Every morning I wake up thinking, “Today will be a better day”

 Hope Returns – No Matter What The Future Holds

 That thought actually makes me count my blessings.
 Right here, right now, we have each other.
-We have plans in place to deal with my care should I worsen.
+We have high level plans in place to deal with my care should I worsen.

 My faith in God assures me that “He will never leave me or forsake me” (Deuteronomy 31:6)